Sonia Sotomayor Dissent: SCOTUS Justice Destroys Conservatives' Favorable Muslim Travel Ban Ruling

-The five conservative justices on the United States Supreme Court voted to uphold Donald Trump’s travel ban, in an opinion issued on Tuesday morning that not only recognized the “extraordinary power” of the U.S. president, but claimed that the ban on visitors from seven mostly Muslim countries was not intended as a ban on members of the Muslim religion, as The Inquisitr reported Tuesday.
+The five conservative justices on the United States Supreme Court voted to uphold Donald Trump’s travel ban, in an opinion issued on Tuesday morning that not only recognized the “extraordinary power” of the U.S. president, but claimed that the ban on visitors from seven mostly Muslim countries was not intended as a ban on members of the Muslim religion, as the Inquisitr reported Tuesday.

 Deliberately banning members of a specific religion would appear to directly violate the First Amendment prohibition against acts by the government favoring, or as the Constitution puts it, “respecting” one religion over another.